heading

 Speaking of tools, if you want to seriously simplify the process, check out Deskpro.

-Our helpdesk software is purpose-built to streamline creating self-service support content, share information across teams, and reduce tickets by giving customers answers instantly.
+Our help desk software is purpose-built to streamline creating self-service support content, share information across teams, and reduce tickets by giving customers answers instantly.

 You can try Deskpro totally free or request a custom demo to see how much heavy lifting it can take off your plate.
 When constructing an awesome knowledge base, the right technology makes all the difference.